-The students from classes I-V have a formal assessment by way of periodic tests held thrice a year, one half yearly assessment and one annual assessment before the close of the academic year.
+The disciples from classes I-V have a formal assessment in the form of periodic tests held thrice a year, one half-yearly assessment and one annual assessment prior to the end of the scholastic year.